snu-dbs/m2bench/Datasets/Generator/README.md

 - Since the Earthquakes (USGS) and OSM have been updated, the datasets (Earthquake, OSM, and Shelter) made from our generator can slightly be different from the dataset of the paper.
 - Since the GPS data is generated probabilistically, the dataset made from our generator can slightly be different from the dataset of the paper.
+- If you have trouble with the generator, please try [the other version of the data generator](https://github.com/snu-dbs/m2bench/tree/bdcbc21437a0b50585cfc28bec107e046d7a9d4f).